Mansfield Township, Warren County, New Jersey: Education

-Warren Hills Regional High School with 1,205 students in grades 9–12 (located in Washington Township).
+Warren Hills Regional High School with 1,066 students in grades 9–12 (located in Washington Township).
 Seats on the high school district's nine-member board of education are allocated to based on the population of the constituent municipalities, with three seats assigned to Mansfield Township.
+Oxford Township does not have representation on the board since it sends its students as part of a sending/receiving relationship.

 Students from the township and from all of Warren County are eligible to attend Ridge and Valley Charter School in Frelinghuysen Township (for grades K–8) or Warren County Technical School in Washington borough (for 9–12), with special education services provided by local districts supplemented throughout the county by the Warren County Special Services School District in Oxford Township (for PreK–12).

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 72.40 mi of roadways, of which 46.85 mi were maintained by the municipality, 16.79 mi by Warren County and 8.76 mi by the New Jersey Department of Transportation.

 The only major roads that pass through are Route 31 which passes through briefly in the west and Route 57 runs for 7.9 mi in the southern part.

 No limited access roads traverse through.
 However, they are accessible two towns over such as Interstate 78 (in Franklin, Union, Clinton and Tewksbury townships) and Interstate 80 (in Knowlton, Hope, Allamuchy and Mount Olive townships).